rweigel/phys513/hw.md

 1. Find the electric field in the five labeled regions and sketch a plot of $E/(kQ/a^2)$ versus $r/a$.
 2. Do the same for the electric potential and plot $\psi/(kQ/a)$ versus $r/a$.
 Assume the potential at $r=0$ is zero.
 3. In this problem the electric field "jumps" when crossing over charges on a surface.
 (That is, there is a discontinuity in the $E(r)$ plot.)
-For each of the three jumps in the plot of $E$, find the ratio of the change in $E$ across the discontinuity and the charge density at the discontinuity.
+For each of the jumps in the plot of $E$, find the ratio of the change in $E$ across the discontinuity and the charge density at the discontinuity.

 ## Capacitance for a Long Cylinder